 The Netherlands does not object to service by postal channel.

 Caveat: Mail service pursuant to the Hague Service Convention is fraught with problems, including potential problems with later enforcement of US judgments in the destination state — even when the destination state has not objected to such service.
 US courts are also split regarding propriety of mail service under the Convention, and it is the most heavily litigated Hague Service-related issue in US law.
-Plaintiffs are advised to proceed with caution when employing this channel.
-(For further information, see Service by Mail.)
+Plaintiffs are advised to proceed with extreme caution when employing this channel.

-The Netherlands does not object to service by judicial officer.
-The judicial officer is the resident bailiff of the court of first instance in whose jurisdiction the defendant is domiciled.
+The Netherlands likewise does not object to service by judicial officer.
+The judicial officer is the resident bailiff (gerechtsdeurwaarders) of the court of first instance in whose jurisdiction the defendant is domiciled.

 Caveat: “Judicial officer,” “official” or “competent person” are terms defined under the laws of the destination state, not under the laws of the requesting state.
-In the Netherlands, private process service is unknown, and only “gerechtsdeurwaarders” (court bailiffs) are empowered to serve process pursuant to Article 10.
-Dutch attorneys (other than “gerechtsdeurwaarders,”), detectives, policemen or private persons are not so empowered and service effected by such persons is improper.
+In the Netherlands, private process service is unknown, and only gerechtsdeurwaarders are empowered to serve process pursuant to Article 10.
+Dutch attorneys (other than gerechtsdeurwaarders), detectives or private individuals are not so empowered, so service effected by such persons is improper.
 Article 10(c) service is thus inoperative, despite the Netherlands’ lack of objection thereto.

-Direct service through a “gerechtsdeurwaarder” should not taint later enforcement of a US judgment in the Netherlands, although such enforcement is never guaranteed.
+Note that direct service through a gerechtsdeurwaarder should not taint later enforcement of a US judgment in the Netherlands, although such enforcement is never guaranteed.

 In the absence of a declaration to the contrary, the Netherlands has asserted that the Hague Service Convention applies to the entire territory of its Kingdom.
-Consequently, the Convention has been extended to the Caribbean island of Aruba, it does not extend to the remainder of the Netherlands Antilles, which have a special legal character.
+Still, while the Convention has been extended to the Caribbean island of Aruba, it does not extend to the remainder of the Netherlands Antilles, which have a special legal character.

 We welcome feedback and suggestions regarding the content contained on this page.
 Send your comments to firstname.lastname@example.org.